 Second, families can opt for quality over quantity.
 A slower pace allows for students to take a breath and envision themselves being on a campus for four to six years.
 It permits attending activities in addition to the information sessions and college tours that are designed as college marketing strategies.
 Taking it easy, the college-bound are less likely to be overwhelmed, more bound to remember the adventure, and more able to make better decisions about how the school fits with attaining their college and career goals.

-An additional benefit of scheduling more time per college visit is it sets the stage for mixing some fun in this college prep activity.
+An additional benefit of scheduling more time per college visit is it sets the stage for mixing some fun into this college prep activity.

 A collegecation is the combination of a family vacation and a college visit.
 There are many on and off-campus free and low-cost activities ready to be enjoyed.
 By participating in some, students can begin to form a bond to the campus, current students, and the surrounding area.
 Or not.
 Either way, it will help them decide if the school should remain on the college list, and isn’t this the whole purpose of the trip?